-For one week (4 days at the Mojave, 2 days at Wind Wolves), I will complete a preliminary field season where I measure the size of each cactus (x, y, and z dimensions of the cactus) and count its branches.
-I will do this for 100 individuals of each study species.
-I will also perform a density survey of cactus species.
+A preliminary survey of 100 individuals for each study species will be done in at the start of the growing season in 2019.
+The individuals will be selected using a random number table and transects.
+The size of cacti will be measured including height, dbh, and total number of branches.
+Species a and b are at… c is WWP.
+On each transect, the total density of all cacti species will also be recorded using a distance to nearest neighbor point measure (citation to Krebs).
+Etc..

 To do this, I will randomly choose one location within my study site, and create a 100m transect starting from that point in a random direct.
 Every 5m, I will record the distance to the nearest cactus of each species.
 I will repeat this transect 6 times total, 10m a part for each “starting” point of the transect.
 This week will only be to collect data to ensure my sample size and time frame is reasonable, so that I have ample time to redesign any issues in my methods.
+Ok just revise for writing.

 In addition to surveying cactus density and diversity, we will also be conducting density and diversity surveys of birds at the site.
 While walking 1km transects, we will record the presence and transect meter for all birds seen or heard, and identify them to the best of our ability.
 Doing this once every 7 days will give us a better idea of the total bird diversity/density of the site.